maltegrosse/woodpecker-buildah/README.md

 ## Limitation
 There are certain considerations between security and performance, especially running on Kubernetes.
 Currently, the plugin runs with vfs - and it is quite slow... see links for further information.

-Plugin in early stage.
-Only tested with kubernetes backend.
-To run multi-arch builds, a second qemu container needs to be deployed (in privileged mode) --> see example-qemu.yaml
+Plugin is in early stage and only tested with Woodpecker Kubernetes backend.
+To run multi-arch builds, a second qemu container needs to be deployed (in privileged mode) --> see example-qemu.yaml (as one possible solution)

 Fuse package is preinstalled, and fuse storage could be added as a flag. (untested)